By Michael Mooney, November, 2009

 Two friends who get migraine headaches found that when they rubbed DMSO on the area where their head hurts, the migraine would disappear within about five minutes.

-More recently, a friend who suffers sinus headaches found that rubbing 90% DMSO gel (available from DMSO.COM, fifth product from the top) stopped her headache and continued to whenever she started to get one.
+More recently, a friend who suffers sinus headaches found that rubbing 90% DMSO gel (available from DMSO.COM as "Gel large 16oz/454g") stopped her headache and continued to whenever she started to get one.
 She always has a jar of DMSO gel in her purse.